cruzviz/cruzviz-vim/README.md

 See the [Emmet cheatsheet](http://docs.emmet.io/cheat-sheet/).

-To implement inside Vim, write out the Emmet shortcut (i.e. `html:5>table>th>td*6^tr*5>td*6`) in INSERT mode.
-Then hit <esc>, the Escape key, to enter NORMAL mode.
-Make sure the cursor is covering the last character of your Emmet shortcut.
+To implement inside Vim:

+1) Write out the Emmet shortcut (i.e. `html:5>table>th>td*6^tr*5>td*6`) in INSERT mode.

+2) Then hit <esc>, the Escape key, to enter NORMAL mode.

+3) Make sure the cursor is covering the last character of your Emmet shortcut.
 Then hit <tab>, the Tab key.
 Done!
 If you don't like it, Command-z to undo it and try again.